Dartington-SDL/double_hash_pseudo/README.md

-# double_hash_pseudo
+# Double Hashing Pseudonymisation

-Code to double hash encrypt the ID column of a dataset
+Python functions to double hash encrypt the ID column of a dataset, with demonstration on synthetic dataset of a million IDs.